17th October - Florian Weiler (University of Basel): A heated debate: must the rich help the poor adapt to climate change?

 27th September - Hanna Wass (University of Helsinki): "Parents of the voter: the role of family background in turnout"

 12th April - Gianvittorio Caprara (Sapienza University of Rome): "Personal Determinants of Political Divide"

 16th November - Umut Korkut (Glasgow, Caledonian University) and Itir Erhart (Istanbul, Bilgi Univeristy): "Aesthetics of Protest"

 26th October - Paula Beger (University Leipzig): "Between state’s sovereignty and European integration.
 The Asylum and Refugee Policy of the Visegrád States."

 26th September - Frank Baumgartner (Chapel Hill University of North Carolina): "The Comparative Agendas Project: Building a Community of Scholars Assessing Links between Politics and Policy"

 15th June - Daniela Koller (Universität Bern): "Relationship between Political Knowledge, Political Participation, and Gender in Switzerland"

 25th May - Gisela Sin (University of Illinois) "Intra Party Competition in Preferential PR Systems"

 6th April - Rosario Aguilar (CIDE, Mexico): "Explaining Support for Authoritarian and Populist Alternatives in Electoral Democracies"

-16th February - Zoltán Balázs (Hungarian Academy of Sciences, Corvinus University of Budapest): "The Principle of the Separation of Powers.
+16th February - Zoltán Balázs (Hungarian Academy of Sciences): "The Principle of the Separation of Powers.
 A Defense."